-Pasta shells stuffed with ricotta, mozzarella, and parmesan cheese, covered in my all-time favorite homemade marinara sauce, smothered with even more cheese, and baked until rich and saucy, and deliciously cheesy.
+Pasta shells are messily stuffed with ricotta, mozzarella, and parmesan cheese then covered in my all-time favorite homemade marinara sauce.
+Top the whole thing with even more cheese and bake until the whole house smells of bubbling marinara and melted cheese.

 I don't think there is any combination of pasta, marinara sauce, and cheese that I don't love.

-Lasagna, of course, because, duh.
+Lasagna, obvi.
 But also, Meatballs and Marinara served with handfuls of grated parmesan.
 And, tender ravioli stuffed with cheese and smothered in sauce.
 Or simply a plateful of spaghetti noodles, marinara, and grated parmesan.

 All of these delicious dishes require great pasta and copious amounts of cheese.
 But, what really separates "pretty good" from "can't-stop-eating-this-because-it's-sooooo-delicious" is the marinara sauce.